1,000+ Opportunities

 Community & Business Development – Regional Representatives Technology and Innovation Office Office of Justice, Equity, Diversity, and Inclusion Creative Industries Division Outdoor Recreation Division Job Training Incentive Program (JTIP) Local Economic Development Act (LEDA) Community & Business Development – Regional Representatives Technology and Innovation Office Office of Justice, Equity, Diversity, and Inclusion Creative Industries Division Outdoor Recreation Division Job Training Incentive Program (JTIP) Local Economic Development Act (LEDA) Community & Business Development – Regional Representatives Technology and Innovation Office Office of Justice, Equity, Diversity, and Inclusion Creative Industries Division Outdoor Recreation Division Job Training Incentive Program (JTIP) Local Economic Development Act (LEDA)

-Based on current listing details, eligibility includes: Local and regional governments, and qualifying private entities in New Mexico.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local and regional governments, and qualifying private entities in New Mexico.
+Confirm the full requirements in the official notice before applying.